Your Complete Guide To Burial Insurance21 minute read

-- They are considerable cheaper and usually allow for higher death benefits.
+They are considerably cheaper and usually allow for higher death benefits.

-- They pay an immediate death period and don’t have any waiting period.
+They pay an immediate death benefit and don’t have any waiting period.
 Once the policy is issued, the insured person qualifies for the entire death benefit.

 Consider answering a few health questions on the application in order enjoy cheaper premiums, higher death benefits, and an immediate qualification for the full face value.

 Insurers that offer guaranteed accepted policies will virtually always impose a two- to three-year waiting period before the policy will pay the entire death benefit.